 #1 - Bose SoundLink Around-Ear Wireless Headphones II

-When you think about sound quality headphones or stereos, Bose will always be one of the top of the mind brands.
+When you think about sound quality over ear headphones or stereos, Bose will always be one of the top of the mind brands.
 There’s no need for an introduction as Bose has captured the market for its high-quality line of sound systems.

 Born out of the first SoundLink Around-Ear Wireless Headphone which had a lot of negative feedback due to its overall appearance (bulky, not at all sleek and was not that user-friendly), the company released its second better version: the Bose SoundLink Around-Ear Wireless Headphones II.

 The biggest claim to these over ear headphones which I personally think makes it a great choice for working out is that it is claimed to be made out of materials that are impact-resistant.

 Imagine being on a run while wearing this pair and you suddenly trip.
 Wouldn’t it be a relief to know that it won’t break easily at all?
 While no one has tried to deliberately break the product, it’s a great assurance especially when you plan to use it for physical activities.

 Another major plus is that it’s lightweight and just like any other over ear headphones from Bose, you almost forget that you’re wearing them, this is an amazing feature when you’re listening to just simple ambient noise to relax.

 It also very easy it is to connect to your phone, computer or any other gadget with Bluetooth function.
 More than this, you can opt to use NFC— if anyone uses that at all, it has that feature for you.
 These over ear headphones will last about 15 hours, and you’ll know that you need to charge it soon when the voice prompt notifies you.

 On the downside, you turn to Bose for sound quality and if you’re looking for over ear headphones that are heavy on the bass while you’re riding your stationary bike, then this one just won’t do.